ulen2000/ibpi2020/_pages/committee.md

 Markus Ullrich (University of Applied Sciences Zittau/Görlitz, Germany)

 ### Publication Chair：
-Mingkang Chen（The Graduate University for Advanced Studies， Japan）
+Mingkang Chen（The Graduate University for Advanced Studies, Japan）

 Yulong Zhang（Wuhan University of technology，China）

+If you have any questions, please contact the organizing committee using the following contact information: